3 financial lessons we can learn from the artist known as Prince

 Like most pop stars, Prince’s time at the top of the charts was brief.
 He kept his creative juices — and his income — flowing by writing music for other artists.
 From “Nothing Compares 2 U” for Sinead O’Connor to “Love Song” for Madonna, Prince was the genius behind many other singers.
 (Check out 11 songs you didn’t know were written by Prince.)

 Too often, I counsel hard-working and talented Americans who have gotten laid off through no fault of their own.
-They get so discouraged looking for the same job they had before, they don’t apply their talents in other ways and in other fields.
+They get so discouraged looking for the same job they had before.
+Then, they don’t apply their talents in other ways and in other fields.

 Lesson 2: Budget for good times and bad